sleien/python_cloudfunction/README.md

 ```

 ## Configure new functions
-1. Create config file in the configs folder (one is enough per source repository)
+1. Create [reponame].yaml file in the configs folder (one file is enough per source repository)
     ```
     - file: "test.py"
       endpoint: "test"